 For all analyses, the group size was previously determined to have a statistical power ≥0.95, identifying a group size of at least four independent telencephali.
 The number of telencephali analysed is specified in the figure legends and in the graphs, where each data point represents a distinct biological replicate.

 All the sections belonging to the telencephalon were quantified (sections containing the olfactory bulb or optic tectum were excluded).
 All quantifications are displayed as cell density, defined as the total number of cells occupying a specific area (ventricular or parenchymal zone).
-The volumes (mm3) of either ventricular (Figure 6c) or parenchymal (Figure 7b) zones were calculated in Imaris software version 8.4 (Bitplane).
+The volumes (mm3) of either ventricular (Figure 6c) or parenchymal (Figure 7b) zones were calculated in Imaris software version 8.4 (Bitplane, Zurich, Switzerland).
 For normalisation, the total numbers of cells occupying a specific zone were divided by the calculated volumes of the corresponding zones.

 Data are presented as the mean with SEM, and each data point represents a distinct biological replicate.
 Statistical analysis was performed with one-way ANOVA test for the oligodendrogenesis experiment (Figure 7) and two-way ANOVA test for the microglial morphology experiment (Figure 2), the constitutive neurogenesis experiment (Figure 6) and the comparison of relative telomere length (Figure 9b).
 GraphPad Prism Version 8.2.0 was used for the statistical tests.
 Statistical analysis for data associated with Figure 4a, Figure 9a, and Figure S3b,c was automatically performed with the DESeq2 pipeline (release 3.9) for differential expression analysis.